A naval tragedy

 When the music stops

-The naval battleship USS Arizona was hit four times by Japanese bombers and sank, accounting for nearly half of the casualties at Pearl Harbor.
+The USS Arizona was struck four times by Japanese bombers during the attack on Pearl Harbor, resulting in its sinking and accounting for nearly half of the total casualties that day.

 Awards